-Significant impact assessments were undertaken in accordance with the MNES Guidelines (Department of the Environment 2013) for Cycas megacarpa, Cossinia australiana, Decaspermum struckoilicum and Samadera bidwillii within the Assessment of Matters of National Environmental Significance (Attachment B4 of the Preliminary Documentation), as these species are listed under the EPBC Act (refer Section 2.0).
-The Assessment of Matters of National Environmental Significance provides details on the potential impacts to these species, including habitat loss and degradation, population fragmentation and introduction of weeds.
+Significant impact assessments were undertaken in accordance with the MNES Guidelines (Department of the Environment 2013) for Cycas megacarpa, Cossinia australiana, Decaspermum struckoilicum and Samadera bidwillii as these species are listed under the EPBC Act (refer Section 2.0).
 In summary, this assessment identified that after avoidance and mitigation measures were considered, the Project is likely to have a significant impact on Cycas megacarpa.